 I am a transfer student.
 Can I still apply to OS?

 Yes.
 Transfer students may apply to OS provided they have been admitted to the University of Michigan and have completed all the prerequisites required for the application (see below).
-Transfer students should be aware that if they are accepted, the program requires at least three semesters in residence on the Ann Arbor campus, beginning with the Fall semester following their admission to the program.
+Transfer students should be aware that if they are accepted, the program requires at least three semesters to complete, beginning with the Fall semester following their admission to the program.

 What are the prerequisites for applying to the program?